 - 1. The type variable a appears in no other constraints - 2.
 All the classes Ci are standard. - 3.
 At least one of the classes Ci is numeric.

-At the GHCi prompt, or with GHC if the -XExtendedDefaultRules flag is given, the following additional differences apply:
+At the GHCi prompt, or with GHC if the -XExtendedDefaultRules (page 32) flag is given, the types are instead resolved with the following method: